quantum-kite/kite/docs/installation.md

 !!! info

-    The default directory for Homebrew is */usr/local/bin/*.
+    1. The default directory for Homebrew is */usr/local/bin/*.
         Change this path to the right location if Homebrew was installed in a different directory

-!!! info

-    In the following sections, replace **n** with the version of gcc installed by Homebrew as given by `#!bash brew info gcc`.
+    2. In the following sections, replace **n** with the version of gcc installed by Homebrew as given by `#!bash brew info gcc`.

 The hierarchical Data Format (*HDF5*) is used to store the inputs/outputs of the program.
 Install *HDF5* from source, _whilst enforcing the C++17 standard_, using: